 Fields of Specialization: Music Education, Composition, Performance, Theory

 The performance field of specialization includes concentrations in keyboard (pedagogy is also available), organ, voice, brass, woodwind, percussion, and stringed instrument.
 Fields of specializations are also offered in both compositon and theory.
-The Bachelor of Music (leading toward teacher certification) field of specialization replaces that formerly known as the Bachelor of Music Education.
+The Bachelor of Music in Music Education field of specialization replaces that formerly known as Bachelor of Music (leading toward teacher certification).